EPFL-ENAC/enac-it4r-repo-python/{{cookiecutter.project_slug}}/docs/source/code_testing.md

 # Testing

-Every code change must be tested !
+Every code change must be tested!

 We recommend to use the third-party [pytest](https://docs.pytest.org/) package.

 The tests located in the `/tests`  folder are used to test various functions of the code and are automatically run when changes are pushed to the main repository through a GitHub Pull Request.

-To run all tested functions wih pytest, run :
+To run all tested functions with pytest, run:

 ```bash
 pytest -vv -s